IRCAD/trusted_code_nsd/README.md

    ```

-8. Ground-truth comparison with annotators
+8. To compare ground-truth estimated masks with annotator segmentations

    In the file configs/anaconfig.yml, set the values of:
    US_analysis_folder, CT_analysis_folder, usdata_analysis and ctdata_analysis, as you want, and run the command